 - application (practical use of knowledge and understanding)

 It does this by creating a scenario or a set of circumstances that you may meet in a real life situation.

 You will then be asked a number of questions about the scenario, which will require you to consider how you would react or behave in each case.

 Some questions will take longer to answer than others, but there are no trick questions.

 The practice paper has been designed as an educational tool as well as a test.

 At the end of the test you can check your answers and see if you have answered them correctly.
-You will find out why the answer is correct and reaffirm your knowledge and helps to make sure of understanding as to why the question is correct.
+You will find out why the answer is right and reaffirm your knowledge and helps to make sure of understanding as to why the question is right.

 If you have answered any of the questions incorrectly you will be guided to a reference source.
 This gives you the opportunity to study the recommended reading material and reach an understanding of why your choice was incorrect and help you develop your knowledge of the topic area.